 Dancers: Alejandro Alvarez, Esther Balfe, Francesca Caroti, David Kern, Brock Labrenz, Tamas Moricz, Ester Natzijl, Luis Rodriguez

 The piece is semi-choreographed and semi-improvised.
-Every scene is based on a set of principles for spatial and temporal organisation (more about the theory).
+Every scene is based on a set of principles for spatial and temporal organisation.
 Apart from a few musical cues the structure is entirely internally organized using only spatial and movement cues.

 Most of the duets and trios are based on equivalence classes whereby the dancers can take on each others roles.